Hyperspherical embedding for novel class classification: Introduction

 \section{Introduction}

-Humans have the ability to identify many different types of objects \cite{HumanVision}.
-Even when we are not able to name a certain object, we can tell its differences from a second object, which contributes to the identification of objects we have never seen before and group them into classes based on prior knowledge. \textit{Metric learning} \cite{MetricSurvey} is a well adopted approach that identifies novel classes without fine tuning a model on these classes.
+Humans have the ability to identify many different types of objects, \cite{HumanVision}.
+Even when we are not able to name a certain object, we can tell it's differences from a second object, which contributes to the identification of objects we have never seen before and group them into classes based on prior knowledge. \textit{Metric learning} \cite{MetricSurvey} is a well adopted approach that identifies novel classes without fine tuning a model on these classes.
 The approach applies an optimization strategy, which guarantees that the classes a model has seen during optimization form disjoint clusters on the latent space according to a certain metric distance.
-Some common approaches that use this strategy are: the triplet loss \cite{TripletLossPaper}; constrative loss \cite{ConstrativeLossPaper}; prototypical networks \cite{PrototipicalNetworks}; constellation loss \cite{constelationloss}; and matching networks \cite{MatchingNetworkPaper}.
+Some common approaches that use this strategy are: the triplet loss \cite{TripletLossPaper}; constrative loss \cite{ConstrativeLossPaper}; prototypical networks \cite{PrototipicalNetworks}; constellation loss \cite{constelationloss}; and matching networks \cite{MatchingNetworkPaper} here refered to distance based learners.
 Another approach in metric learning is called \textit{similarity learning}, where the model receives pairs of inputs and learns that they are similar if they belong to the same class or dissimilar otherwise, as discussed in \cite{RelationNetwork}.
-During inference on novel classes, the former uses the distance between labeled points of the novel class the model was not optimized upon to obtain a representation in the latent space for the novel class and then calculate the distance between new points and each class representation.
-In the latter approach, a similarity score is calculated between every (class,query) pair in order to find the most similar pair.
+During inference on novel classes, distance based learners uses the distance between labeled points of the novel class the model was not optimized upon to obtain a representation in the latent space for the novel class and then calculate the distance between new points and each class representation.
+When considering similarity based learners, a similarity score is calculated between every (class,query) point pair in order to find the most similar pair.

 However while enforcing metric properties on the latent space leverages the model knowledge to novel classes, it requires pairwise learning, which limits the scalability of such approaches given the amount of possible pairs.